 There are many interior design software programs to choose from, each with their own unique pros and cons.
 But not all of them compare to the powerhouse which is SketchUp.

-So we’ve done the research for you to bring you the five best SketchUp Alternatives that will still give you most of the key features known and loved by the popular software program.
+So we’ve done the research for you to bring you the six best SketchUp Alternatives that will still give you most of the key features known and loved by the popular software program.

 A wonderfully affordable option, Planner 5D has a completely free version for personal use and for professionals, their Pro version is £5 a month or £59.99 for the whole year.
 This is a fantastic SketchUp alternative for small businesses or those just starting out and will really help you upgrade your designs for your clients.